 Productised service · Heirloom · 6-10 week timeline

+Heirloom redesign is how you redesign an old diamond ring or reset an inherited diamond into something worn again.
 Inherited engagement rings, retired wedding bands, family stones in a drawer that have lived more decades than the people who own them now.
-We take those pieces apart, work with the centre stone honestly, and rebuild around it for the next generation.
+We take those pieces apart at the Bedfordview bench, work with the centre stone honestly, and rebuild around it for the next generation.

-A productised version of the most common commission we do.
+A productised version of the most common commission we do, and one strand of the wider bespoke jewellery we make to order on the Bedfordview bench.
 You bring an existing piece, typically with a centre stone you want to keep, in a setting you no longer want to wear.
 We grade the stone (if it is not already on a current GIA report), discuss whether re-cutting is worth doing, design the new ring, manufacture it on the bench, and hand it over with all paperwork.
+If the piece does not need a full redesign, our ring resizing and repair service covers resizing, claw repair and replacing a lost stone instead.

 The original metal is usually returned to you as scrap, because 9 kt or 14 kt heirloom gold cannot be reused in a new 18 kt or platinum mount, and structurally remelting decades-old gold is rarely a good idea.
 The metal is yours , kept, sold, or melted to a different piece, at your discretion.